TechnicalPursuit/karma-tibet/README.md

 ### karma.conf.js

-The karma-tibet adapter includes a sample karma.conf.js file which is specifically designed to integrate with TIBET projects.
-This integration means that for the most part you won't need to edit your karma.conf.js file but can instead make use of TIBET's configuration system to define how you want your tests to run.
+The `karma-tibet` adapter includes a prebuilt `karma.conf.js` file which is specifically designed to integrate with TIBET projects.
+This integration means that for the most part you won't need to edit your `karma.conf.js` file but can instead make use of TIBET's configuration system to define how you want your tests to run.

-As mentioned in the section on installation simply copy the default file from your node\_modules/karma-tibet directory to your project root directory to get started.
+Because TIBET is an emphatically single-page framework that boots once on startup it's important to rely on the default configuration for karma startup and define you test targets via normal TIBET means.

 ### tibet config karma